-How Long You Should Stay at Your First Job
+How Long Should You Stay at Your First Job?

-A survey from Express Employment Professionals reports that the average college graduate spends about a year in their first job.
-That doesn't mean that you should - or shouldn't - stay that long.
-The answer for you, given your unique situation, might be quite different.
-It depends on your situation at work, what you are doing in your current position, and your plans for the future.
+Average turnover time shouldn't be the primary factor determining when you make a job change.
+Just because many people move on after a year or so doesn't mean that you should - or shouldn't - stay that long.
+The answer for you might be quite different depending on your unique situation at work, what you are doing in your current position, and your plans for the future.

-Here are some factors to consider when you are thinking about leaving your job, but aren't sure how long you should stay.
+Here are some factors to consider when you are thinking about leaving your job but aren't sure how long you should stay.
 Before you decide to quit, ask yourself these questions to get an idea of whether it makes sense to leave now or to stick it out a little longer.

 Questions to Ask Prior to Leaving Your Job

 Can You Get a Better Job?
 What are your prospects for landing a better job?
-It can often better to stay at your current position until you can secure a job that is a step up.
+It can often be better to stay at your current position until you can secure a job that is a step up.
 The adage that it is easier to find a job when you are still employed often holds true.

 Are You Acquiring New Skills?
-Are you developing valuable skills or acquiring knowledge which will be of use in your career?
+Are you developing valuable skills or acquiring knowledge that will be of use in your career?
 If so, you might consider staying on longer.
 Conversely, if you have been performing mundane tasks for more than a year then it's time to plot a change.

 Are You Underpaid?
 If your salary has not increased or is below the industry average after two years in your first job, you should probably start job searching.
 Do research salaries so you know how much you are worth in today's job market.

 Do You Have Another Job Offer?
 If you have already applied for another job and have an offer for a better position, by all means take it, even if you have only been at your first job for a short time.
 One cautionary note would be that if you have only been at your first job for a short period, you may want to try to stay in your next role for at least a year.
 This is to avoid appearing like a job hopper.